 Professional development activities

 The School of Medicine and Psychology offers a supportive environment for educators.
 Academic title holders are provided with mentorship opportunities, can improve their teaching and assessment skills through training, and are provided with support to increase their knowledge in using technology to teach.
 Completion of training that is focussed on improving teaching skills can lead to an Associate Fellowship or higher of the Higher Education Academy.
 Through the ANU Educational Fellowship Scheme, there are opportunities to attend workshops, be matched with a mentor, and receive support to complete the assessment and accreditation process.
-For more information about the teaching in medicine program please contact Associate Professor Katrina Anderson: email@example.com.
-Other professional development activities include access to teaching modules run by ANU Staff Education: firstname.lastname@example.org and support from the Technology Enhanced Learning and Teaching unit, which offers course design advice, multimedia production services, and training in how to use ed tech platforms including Wattle and kuraCloud to enhance your teaching.
+For more information about the teaching in medicine program please contact Associate Professor Katrina Anderson: firstname.lastname@example.org.
+Enhance your supervision and teaching skills with these upcoming training opportunities.
+Other professional development activities include access to teaching modules run by ANU Staff Education: email@example.com and support from the Technology Enhanced Learning and Teaching unit, which offers course design advice, multimedia production services, and training in how to use ed tech platforms including Wattle and kuraCloud to enhance your teaching.

 Receive notification of research grant opportunities, collaboration opportunities and research presentation information.
 Become a supervisory panel member for Higher Degree Research (HDR) students.
 Information on the HDR supervision registration policy and the process for getting registered and other valuable resources are made available.
 These include the index of HDR-relevant policies and procedures, the training materials and registration link for ANU Human Ethics, The Statistical Support Network and The Biological Data Sciences Institute training.
 The research office for SMP can be contacted on firstname.lastname@example.org (Professor Christopher Nolan, Associate Director Research, and Associate Professor Riccardo Natoli, Associate Director, Research Engagement).
 Opportunities to involve students in your research can be organised through the Year 1/2 student research project program: Medresearch@anu.edu.au, Dr Brett Scholz.